Vladimir Petković

 Vladimir Petković (/hr/; born 15 August 1963) is a Bosnian professional football manager and former player.
-He is currently the head coach of the Algeria national team.
-He was previously the head coach of French side Bordeaux, the Switzerland national team, a string of Swiss clubs, Turkish club Samsunspor, and Italian club Lazio.
+He last served as the coach of the Algeria national team.
+He was previously manager of French side Bordeaux, the Switzerland national team, a string of Swiss clubs, Turkish club Samsunspor, and Italian club Lazio.

 Petković is from Sarajevo, Bosnia and Herzegovina.
-Apart from his Bosnian one, he also holds Swiss and Croatian passports.
+He holds Bosnian, Swiss and Croatian passports.

 Early life

 Petković was born in Sarajevo, SFR Yugoslavia, modern-day Bosnia and Herzegovina, in 1963 to a Bosnian Croat family.
 He is a naturalized Swiss and holds Bosnian, Swiss and Croatian passports.
 His parents worked in education and due to the family's frequent moving, Petković changed schools several times.
 They first lived in Vrelo Bosne and then when he was five years old, in Hadžići near Sarajevo.

 Playing career

 A midfielder with good technique, Petković started playing football in Ilidža as an eleven-year-old before joining the youth sector of his hometown side FK Sarajevo as a fifteen-year-old.

 He remained at FK Sarajevo and began his professional career there in the early 1980s.
 Petković made only a handful of appearances in a strong Sarajevo side led on the pitch by Bosnian Safet Sušić.
 Petković was a part of the Sarajevo side that won the 1984–85 Yugoslav First League, but made only two league appearances for them.
 His time at Sarajevo was interrupted by two brief stints elsewhere: first, a successful time with Rudar Prijedor where Petković showed good scoring ability; and then a less successful season in the Yugoslav Second League with a poor NK Koper side which was relegated after finishing last.

 Petković emigrated from Yugoslavia in 1987, leaving FK Sarajevo and moving permanently to Switzerland, where he joined second division club Chur 97.
 After a season with Chur, Petković moved to the Swiss top division, joining a strong Sion side.
 Sion achieved a third-place finish in the Nationalliga but Petković left the club at the end of the season after only making six league appearances.

 After leaving Sion, Petković moved back into the lower tiers, first joining Martigny-Sports before returning to his first Swiss club, Chur 97.
 Petković enjoyed a career as a regular goalscoring midfielder in the Swiss second division, which included two more stints at Bellinzona and Lugano.

 Petković completed his playing career as a player-manager with Bellinzona and Malcantone Agno, the latter having later merged with financially stricken Lugano.